rethinkdb/horizon/docs/protocol.md

 * `method` designates the type of authentication to be performed.
   * `unauthenticated` performs no further steps and will not associate the connection with any user.
   * `anonymous` will create a new account with no external authentication provider.
-  * `token` will associate the connection with the user in the fusion access token provided.
+  * `token` will associate the connection with the user in the horizon access token provided.
-* `token` is the fusion access token that the client must already possess.
+* `token` is the horizon access token that the client must already possess.
   * This field is required when `method` is `token`, and invalid otherwise.

 #### Handshake Response